adexfit/alx-system_engineering-devops/0x02-shell_redirections/README.md

 + Script 3 - Displays the contents of two files
 + SCript 4 - Displays the last 10 lines in the file /etc/passwd
 + Script 5 - Displays the first 10 lines of the file /etc/passwd
++ Script 6 - Displays the 3rd line in the file iacta